oanizobanwota/myportfolio/README.md

 for inspiration, materials and tutorials i got from searching through their websites.

 ### Tips
-Buy me a coffee, if you like my efforts.
+Buy me a coffee, if you appreciate my efforts.
 Thank you. :thumbsup: